Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/SEC-480/Misc/Image_fixer/README.md

 3. Remove all of the .gif files from the folder of images that is created (search for .gif, select all, delete)

-4. Upload all of the images onto Github, navigate to the first image (image001), copy it
+4. Upload all of the images onto Github, navigate to the first image (image001), copy its link (NOT RAW)

 5. In a terminal, run the `python .\M2-4_fix.py -I {MARKDOWN_FILE} -F {FIRST_IMAGE_LINK} -L {LAST_IMAGE_NUMBER}` (should create a new md file)